WWOOFing in Bushfire and Natural Disaster affected areas to qualify for 2nd and 3rd Year Working Holiday Visas.

 All specified subclass 417 work must be paid in accordance with the relevant Australian legislation and awards.

-Steps required by WWOOfers
+Steps required by WWOOFers

-WWOOF Australia has developed a Volunteer Bushfire and Flood Relief Form in consultation with Border Force, for registered WWOOFers to use for their visa extension application, as confirmation of the volunteer work they have done.
+WWOOF Australia has developed a Volunteer Bushfire and Natural Disaster Relief Form in consultation with Border Force, for registered WWOOFers to use for their visa extension application, as confirmation of the volunteer work they have done.
 Border Force have approved regular WWOOFing hours of 4 to 6 hours a day, maximum of 38 hours in any 7 days for this purpose.
 Registered WWOOF Australia Hosts need to fill this form in to confirm the TYPE of help they have had and the DATES the WWOOFer has stayed with them.
 Hosts must keep a copy of this form with their completed Guestbook page for each of these WWOOFers.
 Hosts can be Commercial or Hobby farms, Border force has advised that the WWOOF ABN should be used if the WWOOF Host is a Hobby farm and does not have an ABN, see the form for details.

 Please ensure both parties have read and completely understand what is required, this is an arrangement/agreement between the WWOOFers and Hosts NOT the WWOOF Office.